-Andrássy Avenue is where you can quickly shell out a fortune at stores like Louis Vuitton, Gucci, and Rolex.
-Large commercial chains, like Zara and H&M, and tourist-aimed folklore shops are mostly along the bustling Váci Street, Budapest’s version of La Rambla.
-In between, both price-wise and geographically, is Fashion Street — a short pedestrian row with labels like Hugo Boss, Lacoste, and Massimo Dutti.
+Andrássy Avenue is where you can quickly shell out a fortune in stores like Louis Vuitton, Gucci, and Rolex.
+Big commercial chains like Zara and H&M and tourist-aimed folklore shops are located mostly along the busy Váci Street in downtown, Budapest’s version of La Rambla.
+In between, both price-wise and geographically, is Fashion Street — a short pedestrian row with labels including Hugo Boss, Lacoste, and Massimo Dutti.

-As in other cities around the world, shopping malls in Budapest have siphoned away customers from downtown.
-This is partly why, for example, the once truly grand Grand Boulevard appears so forlorn these days.
-If you’re curious to see a Budapest mall, try WestEnd City Center, a gigantic commercial space next to the Nyugati Railway Station.
+As in other cities globally, shopping malls have siphoned away customers from downtown.
+This is partly why, for example, the once truly grand Grand Boulevard (Nagykörút) appears so forlorn these days.
+If you’re curious about a Budapest mall, try WestEnd City Center, a gigantic commercial space set along the Nyugati Railway Station.

-Now, in thematic order, here are the 30 specialty stores you should consider visiting in Budapest.
+Now, in thematic order, find below some of my favorite specialty stores in Budapest.
 They’re scattered around in different neighborhoods, but almost all of them are in or within walking distance of downtown.

 ANTIQUES AND FLEA MARKETS

 #3 - Ecseri flea market (€20-1,000; location; 8 a.m. to 4 p.m.
-Mon-Fri, 6-3 on Saturday; 9-1 on Sunday): Budapest’s biggest and most well-known flea market lies about a half-hour bus ride of the city center.
-Most vendors here specialize in antiques.
-As with most flea markets, the best part is the slew of eccentric characters.
-A word to the wise: go on a Saturday, and be sure to get there before 9 a.m. for the best experience.
+Mon-Fri, 6-3 on Saturday; 9-1 on Sunday): Budapest’s biggest and best-known antique flea market lies about a half-hour bus ride from the city center.
+As with other flea markets, the main draw here is the cast of eccentric characters.
+A word to the wise: go on a Saturday, and be sure to get there before 9 a.m. for the fullest experience.

 #4 - Bakancsos flea market (€1-20; location; 6 a.m. to 1 p.m.
-Fri-Sun; closed otherwise): For a truly, deeply local experience, journey out to this flea market on the outskirts of Budapest, about an hour away from the city center by public transport.
-Predominantly Roma vendors hawk used cell phones, shoes, bags, clothing, and a sea of tchotkes.
-In comparison to Ecseri, this one is more chaotic and customers have more room to negotiate.
+Fri-Sun; closed otherwise): For a deeply local experience, journey out to this flea market on the outskirts of Budapest, about an hour from the city center by public transport.
+Mainly Roma vendors hawk used flip phones, shoes, clothes, and a sea of tchotkes.
+Compared to Ecseri, this one is grungier and and customers have more room to negotiate.
 Here too, the action is on Saturday mornings.

 BOOKSTORES (with English-titles)

-#8 - Massolit (€5-15; location; 8:30 a.m. to 7:30 p.m.
-Mon-Fri, 10-7:30 on weekends): This dimly-lit, snug café and English-language bookstore in the Jewish Quarter draws mainly tourists, and students and professors from the Central European University.
-The inside eschews the usual trappings of contemporary coffee shops, and instead features worn-out furniture and greenery.
-(I wish they lowered their prices so that more local Hungarians would also come here.)
+#10 - Massolit Books & Cafe (€5-15; location; 8:30 a.m. to 7:30 p.m.
+Mon-Fri, 10-7:30 on weekends): This dim café and English-language bookstore inside the Jewish Quarter is a hallowed ground for brainy locals and tourists alike.
+The book-lined interior eschews the usual trappings of contemporary coffee shops, instead featuring worn-out furniture and greenery.

 SKINCARE & PERFUMERY